Professionalism in health care is part of a learning process that is grounded in a specific set of values or principles.

 Available via the APTA Learning Center, these instructional courses incorporate reflective questions, case situations, discussion board, and assessment questions.

-The first three modules are a prerequisite for completing the advanced clinical instructor education and credentialing program (CCIP Level 2) and are free to members.
+The first three modules are a prerequisite for completing the Credential Clinical Instructor Level 2 course (CCIP Level 2) and are free to members.

 - Professionalism Module 1: Introduction to Professionalism (Free to APTA members)

 - Professionalism Module 2: History of Professionalism in Physical Therapy (Free to APTA members)